-We've all been there: A movie theater usher rips your ticket, tells you to enjoy the film, and without thinking, you blurt out, "You, too!" despite the fact that this usher is likely staying put and not going to join you in the auditorium.
+We've all been there: A cinema usher rips your ticket, tells you to enjoy the film, and without thinking, you blurt out, "You, too!" despite the fact that this usher is likely staying put and not going to join you in the auditorium.
 (If you have never done this, please refrain from showing off.)

 Nearly everyone has said or done something awkward that they regret, but sometimes the weird thing you said comes back to haunt you years later.
 If you've ever cringed at the sudden memory of a gaffe you made in public, you're not the only one.
-It's one thing if you realize you've put your foot in your mouth as you were doing it and could backtrack, but what if the damage is already done?
+It's one thing if you realise you've put your foot in your mouth as you were doing it and could backtrack, but what if the damage is already done?
 As it turns out, shame and embarrassment are pretty powerful feelings.

 From a psychological standpoint, Marni Amsellem, PhD, a clinical psychologist at Smart Health Psychology, says that when you've said or done something that you feel shame over, you are connecting that action with the feeling of embarrassment — and when the memory resurfaces, so does the feeling.